W Idioms

 warm the cockles of one's heart

-- make someone feel warm and happy
+- to make someone feel warm and happy

 warm up